mpv-player/mpv/DOCS/man/ao.rst

         If not empty, this is a ``,`` separated list of channel layouts the AO allows.
 This can be used to test channel layout selection.

+    ``--ao-null-format``
+        Force the audio output format the AO will accept.
+If unset accepts any.

 ``pcm``
     Raw PCM/WAVE file writer audio output